-My name is Ramon (Ibrahim) Harvey and I am currently Lecturer in Islamic Studies at Ebrahim College in London, a Muslim seminary.
-I spent 2014-16 at the Cambridge Muslim College as a Research Fellow and before that I was a Senior Teaching Fellow at SOAS, University of London.
-It was SOAS where I received my PhD under the supervision of Professor M. A. S. Abdel Haleem focusing on the theme of societal justice in the Qur’an.
-I have also received the Islamic qualification of Shahadat al-‘Alimiyya from Shaykh Akram Nadwi of Al-Salam Institute.
+My name is Dr Ramon Harvey and I am currently Aziz Foundation Lecturer in Islamic Studies at Ebrahim College in London, a forward-thinking Muslim seminary (my job role also involves visiting lecturer duties at the Cambridge Muslim College).
+I received my PhD at SOAS under the supervision of Professor M. A. S. Abdel Haleem, focusing on the theme of societal justice in the Qur’an.
+I have also received the Islamic qualification of Shahadat al-‘Alimiyya from Dr Akram Nadwi of Al-Salam Institute.

 My first book, based on my PhD thesis, is entitled The Qur’an and the Just Society and is published by Edinburgh University Press: here (also on Amazon).
 I have written journal articles on topics in Qur’anic studies and Islamic theology.
 For further details of publications, see here.

 At Ebrahim College, I teach a course on Academic Qur’anic Studies on the ‘Alimiyya programme, while at the Cambridge Muslim College I teach the Revealed Foundations (i.e. Qur’an and Hadith) portion of the BA in Islamic Studies.
 I am also a core member of the Centre for Islamic Research and Education (CIRE), which is based at Ebrahim College and pursues research at the nexus of traditional Islamic disciplines and contemporary thought.
 In this capacity I co-ordinate the monthly CIRE Research Seminar Series.